zzdtravel

 Tipasa Archaeological Park

-Tipasa Archaeological Park-November 2024
+Tipasa Archaeological Park-December 2024

 The founders of Tipasa (as Tipaza was known during the Roman era) obviously had an eye for aesthetics.
 The town rolls gently downhill through pine trees to a small beach and a blue silvered sea.
 It's this natural beauty, as much as the honey-toned sandstone walls, the amphitheatre where naval battles were re-enacted and the remnants of markets where fish were gutted and sold, that really makes Tipasa stand out as one of North Africa's finest Roman sites.